St. Joseph schools push back first day to August 31

 The first day of school for the St. Joseph School District has been delayed by one week to Monday, Aug.
-31, as part of a number of re-entry plan changes announced Wednesday evening.
+31, as part of a number of re-entry plan changes announced Wednesday.

 The district said it is doing this to allow for additional time to accommodate students, a “large” number of whom have elected to attend via the St. Joseph Schools Virtual Academy, according to an online announcement.
 The last day of school is to remain May 27, 2021.
 In the event of snow days, remote learning will take place to allow for the rest of the schedule to occur on time, the district said.